 Coralogix Events2Metrics enables you to generate metrics from your spans and logs to optimize storage without sacrificing important data.

 Define a query and Coralogix will execute it every minute and store different data aggregations in a long-term index.
 Metrics start to gather from the point in time in which they were defined.
 The available query time range for your Events2Metrics indices is 90 days.
-Activating Events2Metrics allows you to create up to 30 metrics with a 12-month retention period.
+With Events2Metrics activated, you can create up to 30 metric rules and set the retention period to any length, providing ample opportunity for data analysis without retention restrictions.
+Each organization is limited to a quota of 10M total metric permutations per day.

 Activation